Table of Contents

 Granite has become a common material used in residential design, after the process of extracting and transporting the stone became streamlined.
 This stone comes in many colors: it can be uniform, veiny, or patchy in appearance, and every slab is unique, making it a perfect countertop choice for any homeowner.
 It’s also extremely hard, withstands scalding heat with ease and requires little maintenance.
 But it’s important to remember that while granite is tough, but it’s not indestructible.

 To ensure your investment in a granite countertop is well protected, granite fabricators recommend taking preventive measures to help to minimize any potential future problems.
 For example, sealing your countertops will prevent staining and a cutting board will eliminate scratches – yet accidents still happen.

 As the years go by, you may notice some areas of your countertop are not as shiny as the day it was installed, or discover superficial scratches on the surface.
 These occurrences are very common.
 Soap scum, for example, can cause buildup around the sink area.
 Strong acids left for prolonged periods on the countertop can also etch the superficial layers of the stone, leaving it looking dull.
 Or, with constant food prep, you might detect some light scratches.

-Polishing powder is often the go-to option for light repair, because it’s easily applied and does not require any specialized tools.
-It can often be used both wet and dry, and is found across most hardware box store and online.
-Polishing powder used to treat light scratches, stains and etching.
+The polishing powder is often the go-to option for light repair because it’s easily applied and does not require any specialized tools.
+It can often be used both wet and dry and is found across most hardware box stores and online.
+The polishing powder used to treat light scratches, stains, and etching.